jobu9395/roofhero-docs/gutter_linear_footage_api.md

 After creating a new lead, post to roofhero's API.
 This will return a payload with the linear footage.
 The API invocation takes ~1-3 seconds.

 The linear footage returned includes estimated downspout length.
+Most fields are self explanatory, except `shape`.
+If the value is set to `normal`, we assume a 3:2 eave to rake ratio, and gutters are only on eaves.
+If it is set to `gable`, it assumes the full perimeter of the roof is covered with gutters.

 Here is an example POST request: